Saqlain-qark/Idea-Adventurer/README.md

 ## Acknowledgements

-This project was created by ['Mohammed Saqlain'](./https://github.com/Saqlain-qark).
-Special thanks to Kunal Chandra Kar and Mayank Kumar for their contributions to the project.
+This project was created by [`Mohammed Saqlain`](./https://github.com/Saqlain-qark).
+Special thanks to `Kunal Chandra Kar` and `Mayank Kumar` for their contributions to the project.